Best controllers for Street Fighter 6: Fight sticks, leverless & pad

 The Qanba Obsidian 2 might not be as premium as other arcade sticks on the market, but it is fully kitted out with arcade-perfect parts, in addition to having a fully featured control panel at the top, including a tournament lock function which makes it excellent for use in Street Fighter 6, no matter what character you play as.

 The Obsidian 2 might be expensive, and has an attached cable, but a simple DIY mod gets around that.
-The sheer build quality of the Obsidian 2 makes it feel appropriately heavy-duty, and there is enough space here to know that you are getting a proper tournament-quality arcade stick, which pro players like Oil King use daily.
+The sheer build quality of the Obsidian 2 makes it feel appropriately heavy-duty, and there is enough space here to know that you are getting a proper tournament-quality arcade stick, which pro players like Oil King and Angry Bird use daily.

 No matter how hard you slap the buttons, or want to mod it in the future, the Obsidian 2 has it all, and it isn’t even the most expensive stick on this list, either.
 This is just a pure quality purchase, and we think that after having used it for weeks, it is the best arcade stick you can buy today.